 How can I manage my anxiety?

-There are a number of things you can do to help manage your anxiety.
+There are a number of things you can do to help manage your anxiety:

 As you try these techniques, stay calm and relaxed.
 This will help you breathe without using so much energy.
 It also helps keep the small tubes in your airways open.
 If you support your shoulders and arms in a relaxed way, your shoulder and neck muscles can work more efficiently.
 Tensing these muscles uses more oxygen and may increase your breathlessness.

-You may find keeping a note of what happens each time you get anxious or have a panic attack can help you spot patterns and triggers.
+You may find keeping a note of what happens each time you get anxious or have a panic attack could help you spot patterns and triggers.
 You could also make a note of times when you’re able to manage your anxiety successfully.

 Relaxation is a way to stop anxiety once you spot early signs of tension.
 It involves being quiet, relaxing the muscles in your body, breathing slowly and deeply, and clearing your mind.
 Relaxation is a skill, and like any other, it takes time to learn.

 There are many ways to relax.
-Some people can relax by exercising, listening to music, watching TV or reading a book.
+Some people can relax by exercising, listening to music, watching TV, or reading a book.
 Other people use relaxation techniques and follow a set of exercises.
 You could do this on your own, or you could join a relaxation or yoga class.
 There are also lots of books and apps that could help you.

 Mindfulness is a form of meditation that involves giving your full attention to what is happening in the present moment.
 Studies show that practising mindfulness can help reduce worry and anxiety.

-It involves observing what is happening in your body, mind or surroundings in a non-judgmental way.
+It involves observing what is happening in your body, mind, or surroundings in a non-judgmental way.
 It’s a way of approaching your thoughts and feelings so you become more aware of them and react differently to them.

 I do suffer from bouts of anxiety: making use of CBT approaches is helpful; so is keeping busy to ward off worries and allowing myself set worry times, and cognitive behavioural therapy.
 I find mindfulness, aromatherapy and facials relaxing.
 Walking too, but this can be difficult at times now.Margaret